greyatomtestuser1/decision_tree_project/README.md

 # Decision Tree Project

 In this project we are going to implement decision tree methods.
 It is a predictive model based on a branching series of Boolean tests.
-It breaks down a dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
+It breaks down a Dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
 The final result is a tree with decision nodes and leaf nodes.
 Let's try to solve both a regression problem and a classification problem using decision trees.